Depth-Oriented Psychotherapy for People Under Sustained Pressure

 Credentials & Experience

-My professional training spans psychotherapy, applied neuroscience and behavioural approaches to psychological change.
-I hold a PhD in English Literature and a Postgraduate Diploma in Applied Neuroscience from the Institute of Psychiatry, Psychology & Neuroscience at King’s College London.
-My clinical training includes Cognitive Behavioural Hypnotherapy and structured cognitive-behavioural methods.
+My professional training spans psychotherapy, applied neuroscience and cognitive behavioural approaches to psychological change.
+I hold a PhD in English Literature from the University of Birmingham and a Postgraduate Diploma in Applied Neuroscience from the Institute of Psychiatry, Psychology and Neuroscience at King's College London.
+My clinical training includes cognitive behavioural hypnotherapy and structured cognitive-behavioural methods, alongside nearly two decades of teaching in secondary and higher education across the United States and the United Kingdom.

 Academic Background